+Five-gallon bucket filter for

-Five-Gallon Bucket Filter for Rooftop Harvested Rainwater
+Drinking Rooftop Rainwater

-By Josh Kearns April 2008
+Josh Kearns

-Many households would benefit from using rooftop harvested rainwater as a self-reliant source of drinking water.
+ANY HOUSEHOLDS WOULD BENEFIT from using rooftop harvested rainwater as a self-reliant source of drinking water.
 However, some concerns exist over contamination of the rainwater as it runs over roofing materials such as asphalt shingles.

-The US EPA, the World Health Organization and several academic studies identify granular activated carbon (GAC) as the best available technology for the control of hydrocarbons and many synthetic organic chemicals in drinking water. ^{i, ii, iii, iv} Granular activated carbon is relatively inexpensive and can be purchased on-line or from aquarium supply shops.
+The U.S. EPA, the World Health Organization and several academic studies identify granular activated carbon (GAC) as the best available technology for the control of hydrocarbons and many synthetic organic chemicals in drinking water.
+(1,2,3,4) Granular activated carbon is relatively inexpensive and can be purchased on-line or from aquarium supply shops.
 This paper presents a simple DIY (Do-It-Yourself) design for a five-gallon bucket charcoal filter that can provide a household of five people drinking water for up to six months.

-Charcoal Filtration
+Charcoal filtration

-Charcoal consists of elemental carbon in its graphite configuration.
-Carbon has been used for water purification for centuries, possibly dating back as far as ancient Egypt and India.
-Carbon, in the form of graphite, exhibits an exceptionally high surface area per volume: one gram of industrially produced activated carbon may have a surface area of $400 - 1500 \, \text{m}^2$ (a football field is about $5000 \, \text{m}^2$).
+Charcoal consists of elemental carbon in its graphite form.
+Carbon has been used to purify water for centuries, possibly dating back as far as ancient Egypt and India.
+(5) Carbon, in the form of graphite, exhibits an exceptionally high surface area per volume: one gram of industrially produced activated carbon may have a surface area of 400-1500 m2 (a football field is about 5000 m2).
 Non-polar organic molecules dissolved in water are strongly attracted to this surface and bind due to van der Waals (induced dipole) interactions.
 Carbon filters are employed in commercial home water treatment systems (to improve water taste, for example) as well as in large-scale municipal treatment facilities.